deamme/laco/packages/laco-react/README.md

 // Dispatching an action that does not change the state of the store Store.dispatch(changeLocation(), "Location change")
 ```
-You may want to dispatch an action that is associated with a certain store but don't want to change the state.
+You might want to dispatch an action that is associated with a certain store but don't want to change the state.
 The action will in this case be shown as `StoreName - Location change`.

 ### `dispatch()`
 #### Arguments